xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/rest.md

     it could be used with a full URLs.

 !!! note
-    Multipart support is enabled automatically when dropwizard-forms available in classpath
+    Multipart support is enabled automatically when `dropwizard-forms` is available in the classpath

     ```java
     rest.buildForm("/some/path")